“Quantum effects in molecular systems in the gas and condensed phases: development of methods and applications”

-This event is over!
+This event has passed!

-The NUMEV Seminars are open to a wide audience of students and researchers from all disciplines, who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics and Systems) or about opportunities to develop their skills and know-how.
+NUMEV seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.

 “Quantum effects in molecular systems in gas and condensed phases: method development and applications”

-Llinersy Uranga-Pina, DynAMoS (Dynamical processes in Atomic and Molecular Systems), University of Havana & MAK'IT (Montpellier Advanced Knowledge Institute on Transitions), University of Montpellier
+.
+Llinersy Uranga-Pina, DynAMoS (Dynamical processes in Atomic and Molecular Systems), University of Havana & MAK’IT (Montpellier Advanced Knowledge Institute on Transitions), University of Montpellier

 Abstract

 We will illustrate the performance (in terms of numerical accuracy and efficiency) of recently developed trajectory-based methods to study ultrafast quantum and semiclassical dynamics.
-We focus in the so-called Interacting Trajectory Representation, which maps the originally quantum problem into the motion of an equivalent (higher-dimensional) classical system.
+We focus on the so-called Interacting Trajectory Representation, which maps the originally quantum problem into the motion of an equivalent (higher-dimensional) classical system.

 Subsequently, we will illustrate the application of this and other methods to the computational investigation of technologically relevant phenomena, namely the hydrogen uptake by nanostructured surfaces, the influence of the geometry and of chemical composition on the hydrogen storage capacities and on the photocatalytic efficiency of nanostructured surfaces, and the relation between size, structural, and chemical features of organic conjugated molecules with their photoinduced dynamics, exciton spatial localization, and optoelectronic properties.